Installing Kodi on a Raspberry Pi 3 is an easy enough task with the right tools. It is also one of the more fun and

 - Compatible Micro SD Card 8GB or Bigger.
 (32GB Max)

-If you already have all the extra components such as a HDMI cable, SD-Card, and power supply than the only the RasPi 3 board will be needed.
+If you already have all the extra components such as a HDMI cable, SD-Card, and power supply, only the RasPi 3 board will be needed.

-If you don’t have all the extras than a whole kit can be bought.
+If you don’t have all the extras a whole kit can be bought.

 CanaKit Raspberry Pi 3 Complete Starter Kit – 32 GB Edition

-A SD-Card writer will be needed.
-If your computers are like mine and dont have a Micro-SD Card Writer than there are cheap USB to Micro-SD card writers.
+If your computers are like mine and don’t have a Micro-SD Card Writer there are many cheap USB to Micro-SD card writers.

 IOGEAR SD/MicroSD/MMC Card Reader/Writer, GFR204SD

 How To Install KODI On a Raspberry Pi 2 or 3 Using OSMC